kwquan/Reacher/README.md

 ![alt text](https://github.com/kwquan/Reacher/blob/main/deque.png)

 We do this by using deque. \
 Deque[double-ended queue] stores elements subject to a maximum length.
 In our code, we use a maxlen of 50000.
-This means that only the latest 50000 elements are kept.
+This means that only the latest 50000 elements are kept. \ In the above image, suppose that our deque already contains 50000 elements.
+Adding a 50001st element will lead to dropping of the 1st element since only the latest 50000 elements are kept.

 # Documentation